Extra Sticky, Sticky Date Pudding

 I’m afraid to admit that I’ve only been converted to Sticky Date Pudding in the last few years…..

-Maybe I had one too many ‘bad’ puddings before I got to try a good one.
+Maybe I had one too many ‘bad’ Sticky Date Puddings before I got to try a good one.
 But it the perfect Winter Dessert.
-And as there is NEVER enough sauce, this recipe has loads of extra – plus you can freeze it so you can have Extra Sticky, Sticky Date Pudding whenever you like! #Winning!
+And as there is NEVER enough sauce, so this recipe for Extra Sticky Sticky Date Pudding has loads of extra – plus you can freeze it so you can have Extra Sticky, Sticky Date Pudding whenever you like! #Winning!

 Please Note Nutritional information is provided as a guide only and may not be accurate.